settings icon

 Obviously, a statue resembling end-times images, erected at the headquarters of a cooperative world body, named with a phrase directly tied to the Apocalypse, will raise suspicion.
 It’s not bizarre for Christians to see something like the UN statue and wonder what it means.
 Or at least wonder what the persons responsible were thinking when the statue was created and installed.

-That said, common sense suggests the “guardian for international peace and security” statue by the United Nations building is not likely to be the precise object seen by Daniel and John.
+That said, common sense suggests the “guardian for international peace and security” statue by the United Nations building was not likely to be the precise object seen by Daniel and John.
 Both their writings describe many beasts, many images, and almost all of those descriptions are symbolic representations of something else.
 Paul’s statement in Thessalonians is not so much about a literal slogan as it is the world falsely thinking they are secure, only to be caught unaware by the return of Christ.
 It’s also extremely unlikely that the Antichrist will be so clumsy and un-subtle in his methods.

 Return to: